Self-hosted deployment

 The ZenML Pro on-prem installation relies on a set of container images and Helm charts.
 The container images are stored in private ZenML container registries that are not available to the public.

-If you haven't done so already, please to get access to the private ZenML Pro container images.
+If you haven't done so already, please book a demo to get access to the private ZenML Pro container images.

 The following artifacts are required to install the ZenML Pro control plane in your own Kubernetes cluster: